 It wasn’t until I started seeing the bigger picture that I was able to know that I was okay and acceptable just by myself.
 Margaret helped me realize some things about my past and how I had been creating these scenarios for myself in present day because I believed that I needed another woman’s approval.
 The universe gave me women that would never approve of me.
 I had to learn for myself that I was worthy and, approve of myself, before anyone else would.
 I always knew that there was a bigger picture with Lauren and with Zoe from NDX.
 I always knew that for someone to be that terrible they had to have something going on in their life to cause them to be that way.
 However, because I gave them both so much of myself it was hard for me to not take things personally.

 I’d mull about how she had to create this huge persona for herself and tend to all of her relationships just to feel safe.
 Sometimes I’d relish in the fact that simply having me working there alongside her felt like a threat for her.
-It made me so angry how she did everything in her power to isolate me in hopes that I would leave.
-She couldn’t risk that I could expose her for what she was.
+In hopes that I would leave, she did everything in her power to isolate me.
+It made me so angry, but it also made me grateful for the lesson I had learned.
+She couldn’t risk, that with my new knowledge, I could expose her for what she really was.

 Taking a step back, and letting time do it’s healing job, it is easy for me to see that I could have chosen to not take things so personally.
-I could have sent out love and light energetically, focused on myself as much as I could and not let it bother me.
-I could have stayed trusting in the fact that she was acting off of hurt and tried to not let it get to me.
+I could have sent out love and light energetically.
+I could have focused on myself as much as I could and not let it bother me.
+I could have stayed trusting in the fact that she was acting off of hurt and tried to not let it get to me, but I wasn’t at that stage in my life yet.
+I hadn’t matured to that point even though I had matured significantly since NDX.

 If I had done this with Lauren from the start I would have been able to stay in a higher vibrating place at work.
-But my hurt and betrayal made it easy for me to stay in anger because it was the only thing that felt better than fear.
+After our friendship and the vulnerability that I showed with her, my hurt and betrayal became the predominent feelings that centered my day.
+It was easy for me to stay in anger because it was the only thing that felt better than fear.

-I started reading Codependent No More by Melanie Beattie because Margaret had suggested it to me.
-She had noticed some codependent patterns in me, but didn’t seem to think I should be alarmed about it.
-I started to learn and incorporating some essential ideas and ways of being into my life.
-I even took notes in a notebook and took a couple of pictures of the pages from my notebook on my iPhone to reference back to when I felt like I was in a panicky situation.
+I started reading Codependent No More, by Melanie Beattie because Margaret, my therapist, had suggested it to me.
+She had noticed some codependent patterns in me, but didn’t seem to think I should be too alarmed about it.
+I started to learn and incorporate some essential ideas and ways of being into my life.
+I even took notes and took a couple of photos of the pages from my notebook on my iPhone to reference back to when I felt like I was in a panicky situation.

 I wrote things down like-